awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Create.md

 1. Under **Data retention**, specify how long to retain information about both failed and successful canary runs\.
 The range is 1\-455 days\.

+   This setting affects only the data that CloudWatch Synthetics stores and displays in the console\.
+It does not affect the data stored in your Amazon S3 buckets, or logs or metrics that are published by the canary\.

 1. Under **Data Storage**, select the S3 bucket to use to store the data from the canary runs\.
 The bucket name can't contain a period \(\.\)\.
 If you leave this blank, a default S3 bucket is used or created\.

    If you are using the `syn-nodejs-puppeteer-3.0` or later runtime, when you enter the URL for the bucket in the text box, you can specify a bucket in the current Region or in a different Region\.
 If you are using an earlier runtime version, the bucket must be in the current Region\.